openvinotoolkit/openvino.genai/image_generation/stable_diffusion_1_5/cpp/README.md

    Example command for downloading and exporting FP16 model:

-   `optimum-cli export openvino --model dreamlike-art/dreamlike-anime-1.0 --task stable-diffusion --convert-tokenizer --weight-format fp16 models/dreamlike_anime_1_0_ov/FP16`
+   `optimum-cli export openvino --model dreamlike-art/dreamlike-anime-1.0 --task stable-diffusion --weight-format fp16 models/dreamlike_anime_1_0_ov/FP16`

    You can also choose other precision and export FP32 or INT8 model.